 - 1. Open the door containing the Liebert® iCOM display. - 2.
 Remove the two bolts holding a baffle panel segment in place. - 3.
 Slide out the baffle segment. - 4.
-There is one screw on each side of the baffle, as shown in Figure 9.4 below.
+There is one screw on each side of the baffle, as shown in Figure 9.4 on the facing page.
 Remove the screws and rotate the baffle segment around its horizontal axis to change the airflow direction. - 5.
 Reinsert the baffle segment and reinstall the screws.